scylladb/scylladb/docs/alternator/alternator.md

 a non-top-level attribute (e.g., a.b[3].c) directly without RMW.
 We plan to fix this in a future version by rethinking the data model we use for attributes, or rethinking our implementation of RMW (as explained above).

-For reasons explained above, the data model used by Alternator to store data on disk is still in a state of flux, and may change in future versions.
-Therefore, in this early stage it is not recommended to store important production data using Alternator.